Submissions

 Third Level: Capital Letter-small letter, Bold, Italic, Left Justify

-Paper of research result must be consist of (a) Title; (b) Name of author without academic degree; (c) Abstract (maximum 200 words); (d) Keywords; (e) Introduction without heading included review of related literature and purpose; (f) Method; (g) Discussion and finding; (h) Closing; (i) References and (j) Attachment.
+The paper of the research result must consist of (a) Title; (b) Name of the author without an academic degree; (c) Abstract (maximum 200 words); (d) Keywords; (e) Introduction without heading including review of related literature and purpose; (f) Method; (g) Finding and Discussion; (h) Conclusion; (i) References and (j) Attachment.

-Titles and references must be transliterated into Latin text
+Titles and references for Arabic articles must be transliterated into Latin text

 Title